Exogenous Cushing syndrome is a form of Cushing syndrome that occurs in people taking glucocorticoid (also called corticosteroid) hormones.

-Call for an appointment with your health care provider if you are taking a corticosteroid drug and you develop symptoms of Cushing syndrome.
+Call for an appointment with your provider if you are taking a corticosteroid and you develop symptoms of Cushing syndrome.

-Awareness of the signs and symptoms of Cushing syndrome may make early treatment possible for patients who take corticosteroids.
-If you use inhaled steroids, you can decrease your exposure to the steroids by using a “spacer,” and by rinsing your mouth after breathing in the steroids.
+If you take a corticosteroid, know the signs and symptoms of Cushing syndrome.
+Getting treated early can help prevent any long-term effects of Cushing syndrome.
+If you use inhaled steroids, you can decrease your exposure to the steroids by using a spacer and by rinsing your mouth after breathing in the steroids.

-Cushing syndrome - corticosteroid induced; Corticosteroid-induced Cushing syndrome; Iatrogenic Cushing syndrome; Exogenous Cushing syndrome
+Cushing syndrome - corticosteroid induced; Corticosteroid-induced Cushing syndrome; Iatrogenic Cushing syndrome